desiredState/dStf/README.md

 .dstf-init.done
 ```

+#### AWS credentials

-* Create a `Programmatic access` IAM user and access keys with `AdministratorAccess` role permissions for Terraform in AWS.
+Create a `Programmatic access` IAM user and access keys with `AdministratorAccess` role permissions for Terraform in AWS.

+#### {dev,prod}-secrets.tfvars

-* To keep any secrets out of source control you'll need create a `dev-secrets.tfvars` and a `prod-secrets.tfvars` file in the root directory of your Terraform repo with the following content (adjusting as necessary for the given account).
+To keep any secrets out of source control you'll need create a `dev-secrets.tfvars` and a `prod-secrets.tfvars` file in the root directory of your Terraform repo with the following content (adjusting as necessary for the given account).

 ```yaml
 # KEEP THIS FILE SECRET!
 aws_access_key = "CHANGE_ME"
 aws_secret_key = "CHANGE_ME"
 ```

 ## Usage

+The `dstf` command must be executed from the root of your Terraform repo.

-Usage can be seen like so:
+Usage and available commands can be seen like so:

 ```sh
 dstf help